-Our strategy is to identify, develop and commercialize gene therapy product candidates using an adeno-associated virus serotype 9, or AAV9, capsid for intrathecal delivery of therapeutic transgenes to certain kinds of cells.
+Our strategy is to identify, develop and commercialize gene therapy product candidates using an AAV9 capsid for intrathecal delivery of therapeutic transgenes to certain kinds of cells.
 Our future success depends on the successful development of these novel therapeutic approaches.
 To date, very few products that utilize gene transfer have been approved in the United States or Europe and no gene therapy products that utilize an intrathecal method of administration have been approved.
 There have been a limited number of clinical trials of gene transduction technologies, with only two product candidates ever approved by the FDA.